berk6529/Quiz-Application/README.md

 - The console application should incorporate error handling.
 - The console application should be unit tested.

+### The work submitted will be evaluated based on the following: ###
+- Use of OOP design principles.
+- Separation of concerns.
+- Exception and error handling.
+- Readability and maintainability of the code (e.g. formatting, comments and cleanliness).
+- Organization of classes within the project.
+- Use of Dependency Injection.
+- Testability of the code.
+- Thoroughness and coverage of unit tests

 ### Question File Format ###
 Format
 (QUESTION_NUBMER) QUESTION TEXT